-Your plantar fascia is a thick fibrous band of connective tissue similar to a tendon and ligament, originating on the bottom surface of the heel bone and extending along the sole of the foot towards the toes.
+Your Plantar Fascia is a thick fibrous band of connective tissue similar to a tendon and ligament, originating on the bottom surface of the calcaneus (heel bone) and extending along the sole of the foot towards the toes.

 Quite often your symptoms will be worst with the first steps you take in the morning and improves with activity, as it warms up.

 The prevalence in the general population is estimated to range from 3.6% to 7% (Dunn et al., 2004; Hill et al., 2008), whereas plantar fasciitis may account for as much as 8% of all running related injuries.
 (Lysholm & Wiklander, 1987; Taunton et al., 2002).

 What causes Chronic Heel Pain and what are the risk factors?